 General Education Philosophy

-Midstate College is dedicated to the preservation of the free enterprise system and realizes that critical thinking, integration of knowledge, understanding of scientific processes and technology, and an awareness of our social, political, and cultural heritage are valuable beyond the immediate experience.
-Committed to the education of the total individual, Midstate College requires, within most of the degree programs, a minimum of 25 percent of the student's coursework to be in courses that reflect general education objectives.
-Substantial opportunities to develop, perfect, and polish skills in oral and written communication are offered within the area of general education.
-A primary objective of Midstate College is to encourage students to become active participants in the process of inquiry and to develop an ongoing process for the acquisition and integration of information for practical and creative application throughout their lives.
+Midstate College promotes critical thinking, integration of knowledge, understanding of scientific processes and technology, and an awareness of our social, political, and cultural heritage.
+The College is committed to the education of the total individual.
+Midstate College will provide substantial opportunities for students to develop, perfect, and polish skills in oral and written communication.
+Midstate College will encourage students to become active participants in the process of inquiry and to develop an ongoing process for the acquisition and integration of information for practical and creative application throughout their lives.

-- Effectively communicate in writing by developing coherent essays, critical analyses, research papers, and documents using appropriate language, grammar, and documentation.
+- Optimize written and oral communication by composing coherent essays, critical analyses, research papers, and documents, and delivering organized and coherent speeches and presentations using appropriate language, grammar, and documentation.

-- Demonstrate critical thinking skills by analyzing issues, problems, and texts, taking into account contrasting points of view and adopting a position supported by evidence.
+- Demonstrate critical thinking skills by analyzing issues, case studies, and texts, and taking into account contrasting points of view and adopting a position supported by evidence.

-- When given a problem, demonstrate quantitative reasoning skills by generating solutions and recommending a course of action.
+- Demonstrate quantitative reasoning skills by generating solutions and recommending a course of action.

-- Demonstrate interpersonal skills by contributing productively in small groups by assuming accountability, modeling appropriate behaviors, recognizing strengths and weaknesses of other individuals and the importance of compromise.
+- Demonstrate interpersonal skills by contributing productively in small groups by assuming accountability, modeling appropriate behaviors, recognizing strengths and weaknesses of other individuals, and demonstrating the importance of compromise.